 Administrators must be certified annually by TDA to be eligible to be paid from TxCDBG grant funds or match funds.
-This certification is separate from participation in the pre-qualified procurement process.
 See TDA's website for current certification procedures, which may include attending training, completion of a certification exam, or both.

 Each person within a firm who will be primarily responsible for administration or serve as the administrative point of contact for a TxCDBG Grant Agreement must be certified.
-Grant Recipients need to be aware that administration costs will be delayed or disallowed if the selected administrator has not received such annual certification.8
+Grant Recipients need to be aware that administration costs will be delayed or disallowed if the selected administrator has not received such annual certification.9